 Every element needs to feel right to the local audience.
-Consider app graphics, images, colours, style, tone of voice, functionality, and payment methods for localisation.
+Consider app graphics, images, colours, style, tone of voice, functionality and payment methods for localisation.
 For games, think about how game characters may need to change.
 Be especially careful that nothing may be seen as culturally offensive or inappropriate.

 Depending on your target countries, design to support left-to-right or right-to-left text.
-Use the correct formats for dates, times, numbers, and currencies.
+Use the correct formats for dates, times, numbers and currencies.
 Include a full set of default resources.

-Optimise your app
+Optimize your app

 Some of your target markets may present challenges such as: